UWCS/stardust/content/merch/_index.md

 weight = 1

 [extra]
-hide = true
-start = "2025-05-19T21:00:00+01:00"
+start = "2026-04-27T00:00:00+01:00"
-end = "2025-05-23T20:59:59+01:00"
+end = "2026-05-10T23:59:59+01:00"
-preview = false
+preview = true
 +++

 # Welcome to UWCS Shop

 Here you can find all the UWCS merch that we have available for purchase.
-We have a range of items including hoodies, t-shirts, stickers and the must-get programming socks!
+We have a range of items including hoodies, t-shirts, stickers and the must-get programming socks (NOW WITH ARM WARMERS)!

 ***